Facebook grilled by Senate over company's impact on kids – KION546

 By Samantha Murphy Kelly, CNN Business

-A Facebook executive was grilled by Senators on Thursday about the impact its apps have on younger users, two weeks after an explosive report indicated the company was aware that Facebook-owned Instagram could have a “toxic” effect on teen girls.
+A Facebook executive is set to be grilled by Senators on Thursday about the impact its apps have on younger users, two weeks after an explosive report indicated the company was aware that Facebook-owned Instagram could have a “toxic” effect on teen girls.

 The hearing, featuring Facebook’s global head of safety, Antigone Davis, is the first of two that the Senate Commerce Committee is holding on how Facebook approaches its younger users.
 Next week, the committee is expected to receive testimony from a Facebook whistleblower.